Maxim-Mazurok/react-oauth2-and-map/README.md

 - [x] Add and configure TypeScript, SCSS
 - [x] Add linting and code style solutions, such as eslint/gts
 - [x] Set up Jest and react-testing-library for running tests
-- [ ] Probably, use Bootstrap CSS framework (as on the myNewMotion)
+- [x] Probably, use Bootstrap CSS framework (as on the myNewMotion)
+- [ ] Get rif of the Bootstrap because it's an overhead for such a simple layout, but leave it as a branch for historical purpose
 - [ ] Login form component + tests
 - [ ] Map component + tests (will probably use Google Maps because it's used on the myNewMotion)
 - [ ] User info component + tests